 Skip to main content

-Pathways to Planning scheme
+Pathways to Planning Graduate Scheme

 Pathways to Planning is a graduate scheme for the next generation of planners, fast-tracking the careers of talented individuals into an exciting, rewarding career.
 We recruit graduates from all backgrounds, universities, and degree disciplines; our aim is to reflect the diverse communities that councils serve.

-What is planning?
+What is Planning?

 Behind every community lies built and natural environments which shape the way we live our lives.
 Who determines how our homes are built, our cities structured, our green spaces maintained, and our local areas linked together?
 Whether it’s our commute to work or our ability to cope with climate change, this is the mandate of a planner.